 How Social Media Can Boost Your Confidence

 Instagram’s company motto is to “capture and share the world’s moments”—but only if these moments are airbrushed, filtered, and shot with the ideal selfie lighting.
-Whether it’s Kylie Jenner’s ultra-Photoshopped feed or your own careful edits, social media makes it easy to make your life (and your body) look way better on a screen.
+Whether it’s a celebrity's ultra-Photoshopped feed or your own careful edits, social media makes it easy to make your life (and your body) look way better on a screen.

 8 out of 10 women encounter negative comments online.

 Although it doesn’t take a genius to know this ridiculous model of perfection breeds problems, the numbers don’t lie, either.
-A 2015 Dove Social Media Study shows that 8 out of 10 women encounter negative comments online, and 82% believe that what’s being portrayed on social media is unrealistic.
+A 2015 Dove Social Media Study shows that 8 out of 10 women encounter negative comments online, and 82 percent believe that what’s being portrayed on social media is unrealistic.